Change-Goose-Open-Surce-Software/Knocking-Goose/readme.md

-# Knock - USB Device Sound Notifier
+# Knocking Goose - USB Device Sound Notifier

-Knock is a Python tool that runs in the background and plays a sound when a USB device is connected or disconnected.
+Knocking Goose is a Python tool that runs in the background and plays a sound when a USB device is connected or disconnected.
 It allows you to customize sounds for general USB devices and specific USB devices.

 ## Features